-In the base of the quarry work on the quarrying recreation area is well advanced.
-Comprising Stonemasons’ huts, a short section of narrow gauge railway, and a small quarry museum, together they recreate a quarrying scene that would have been common in the late 19th century, allowing us to tell the story of granite quarrying in the area.
+Our quarrying recreation area occupies the base of the quarry, comprising Stonemasons’ huts, a loop of narrow gauge railway, and a small quarry museum, together they recreate a quarrying scene that would have been common in the late 19th century, allowing us to tell the story of granite quarrying in the area.

 The project has been constructed in and around the disused Nunckley Hill quarry on the Rothley/Mountsorrel parish boundary.
 The quarry is designated as a Regionally Important Geological and Geomorphological Site (RIGS) and helps visitors gain an understanding of both granite quarrying in Leicestershire and the general geological importance of the area.

 The reinstated railway is viewed as a unifying force for the parishes of Rothley and Mountsorrel and the construction of Mountsorrel Station at Bond Lane and the Heritage Centre were vital steps towards realising the benefit that the project can bring.